 Cataract Canyon trips have no single supplements for solo travelers.
 The dedicated group of guests on each trip travel through the canyon together, rafting, hiking, camping, and enjoying meals together.
 A multi-day rafting trip offers a wonderful group travel environment.

 A big ‘Western style” breakfast begins day two with a variety of items, including breakfast meat, french toast, fruit, etc. Chicken salad and build-your-own sandwiches, including peanut butter and jelly are lunch offerings.
 Fruit, chips, and cookies are also served at lunch.
 Dinner includes steak, side dishes, along with an appetizers and dessert.
-We are happy to email the menu to guests who have questions about food served on the trip.

 For guests as young as age 5, our Southwest Sampler and Green River trips in Moab, Utah are excellent choices.
 For guests who are at least age 9, our Grand Canyon 3 & 4-Day trips are age appropriate.
 Our Cataract Canyon 4-Day in July - Aug accommodates guests as young as age 10.